 Then when you ask for help, make sure to explain everything you already tried so that they know you put in the time and effort to prove that you are not just asking them random questions.

-HTML All The Things Logo
+HTML All The Things Links

 Conclusion